brimson/brimson.github.io/_posts/2022-02-20-bilinear_edge_detection.md

 date: 2022-02-20
 title: Bilinear Edge Detection
 category: Shaders
-tags: [Computer Vision, Optimization]
+tags: [Computer Vision, Convolutions, Optimization]
 ---

-I needed to approximate a large, 5x5 kernels for derivative detection.
-I did not want to sample 25 textures due to the buffer being half-resolution.
+You may need a 5x5 edge detector without sampling 24 textures.

-With the help of bilinear interpolation and CeeJayDK, we were able to approximate 5x5 edge detectors in 8 samples.
-The trick is to sample diagonally between 4 pixel neighbors.
-This post gives 2 8-tap, 5x5 kernels for the operation
+[CeeJayDK](https://github.com/CeeJayDK) and I were able to approximate 5x5 edge detectors in 8 samples.
+The trick is to sample diagonally between 4 pixel neighbors to use bilinear interpolation.

+This post gives 2 8-tap, 5x5 kernels for the operation:

 + Non-rotational (10-pixel neighborhood)
 + One rotational (8-pixel neighborhood)